For Your Information

 - Meetings are held throughout October to May at the TELL Community Counseling Service campus in Minami-Aoyama.

-- For further information please send email to tellparentgroup[at]hotmail.com
+- For further information please send email to excep.parents [at] telljp.com (Current leader is Carla Ito).

 Support Group for Parents of Children with Learning Differences (Tokyo):

-This is a unique support program, started in 2005, which provides encouragement and guidance to parents with children who have special learning or behavioral needs.
-Meetings are held every 2nd and 4th Thursday from 11:00 to 12:30 near Hiroo station in Tokyo.
-For more information, contact Greta Averbach at gretaver[at]aol.com.
+This is a unique support program, started in 2005 (Greta Averbach), which provides encouragement and guidance to English-speaking parents of all nationalities with children who have special learning or behavioral needs.
+Informal meetings are held about once a month in Tokyo to exchange information and support each other.
+For more information, contact Carolyn Morikawa at ccamorikawa [at] yahoo.com.

 Links: